CliveC99/p1-castlerea/README.md

   - **Contact Form**
     - There was an issue where the "Age Range" was not required for submitting the form.
-    - I used `<p>` in the beginning but I switched it to `<label>` this solved the issue.
+    - I used `<p>` in the beginning but, I switched it to `<label>` this solved the issue.

     - There was an issue with the position of the box for the form on different viewpoints.
-    - I solved this by adding different breakpoints so the box would be in the correct position.
+    - I solved this by adding different breakpoints, so the box would be in the correct position.

     - The submit button was not sending the user to the page intended.
 The user was getting a "501 Error Code".
-    - In the begining I used `method="POST"` When I switched it to `method="GET"` the issue was solved.
+    - In the beginning  I used `method="POST"` When I switched it to `method="GET"` the issue was solved.

   - **404 Error Page**
     - I was having issues with my 404 page.
     - I had saved the page as 404-error-page.html.
 This was causing issues until I renamed the page 404.html.
     - The 404 page would not load when I would host it locally.
     - I fixed this issue by using the preview a page feature on Gitpod.
-This allowed me to fix my css code while viewing it, otherwise I would have to "Git push" every edit.
+This allowed me to fix my CSS code while viewing it, otherwise I would have to "Git push" every edit.

   - **General Bugs/Issues**
      - The FavIcon was being displayed on my website when I would host it through Gitpod, but not through Github pages.
-     - The reason for this was: I was mising the "`.`" before the "`/`" when I was linking the icons.
-The FavIcons were not placed in the assests folder.
+     - The reason for this was: I was missing the "`.`" before the "`/`" when I was linking the icons.
+The FavIcons were not placed in the assets folder.
 Once I changed this, It was working.